 (This article was updated in 2016.)

 Do you agree with me?
 Did I miss any important elements of an old-fashioned romance?
-Sound off below…If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Sound off below…Pin this article to read later!
+And make sure to follow us on Pinterest.